 August 2020 Small increase in LME Lead Price and recycler’s price.
 No change in Battery Rescue’s price paid.

 July 2020 The price paid by Ramcar this month increased by $30 due to an improvement in the Lead LME Price.

 May 2020 unfortunately more pain on the battery price front.
 A steep drop in the USD Lead LME Price combined with an improving $A to $USD exchange rate, saw a $88 drop in the price paid by our recycler.
 Contributing to the steep decline was a further reduction in the percentage of the LME Lead price paid by Ramcar, down to 15.6%.
 Of the $88 drop, $41 was due to the declining LME Price and $47 due to Ramcar’s price reductions.

 April 2020 saw a further decline in the price paid by Ramcar of $57/tonne for used lead acid batteries.
 This is despite the LME price for lead in Australian dollars remaining largely unchanged with the previous month.
 The price decrease is mainly due to a lack of competition, with the only other significant Australian recycler, Hydromet, closing their doors for 1 month, due to the Corona Virus.

 * Ramcar own and operate the largest used lead acid battery recycling facility in Australia, located in Wagga Wagga, NSW.
 They acquired the operation from the Enirgi Group in 2018.

 Recycle Battery Price Schedules

 This price schedule applies for Perth Metro locations as far north as Bullsbrook, south to Mandurah and east to Chidlow.

-The price was last updated in August 2019 due to an increase in the LME Lead price.
+The price was last updated in December 2020 due to a increase in the LME Lead price.